Thank You to Our Local Sponsors

 Hurricane Supply List

 If possible, buy these items well in advance to prepare for hurricanes and possible power outages.
 Once there is a storm approaching, generators, battery-operated fans, and lanterns become almost impossible to find.
-Save money during Florida’s Disaster Preparedness Tax Free Weekend from May 27 through June 9, 2023, and August 26 through September 8, 2023.
+Save money during Florida’s Disaster Preparedness Tax Free Weekend from June 1 – June 14, 2024 AND August 24 – September 6, 2024.
 During these weeks you won’t pay sales tax on eligible items.

 ▪️ Car tank full of gas!
 We’ve seen gas stations run out every time a hurricane threatens the Lakeland area.
 No need to stock up, but be sure you have the gas you need in case you need to evacuate.